jstrieb/quickserv/README.md

 # About

 QuickServ makes creating web applications [*dangerously*](#disclaimer) easy, no matter what programming language you use.

-QuickServ:
+QuickServ is a dependency-free, statically-linked, single-file web server that:

 - Has sensible defaults
 - Prints helpful error messages directly to the console